cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/part-two.rst

 Creating permissions much like creating ACO's has no magic solution, nor will I be providing one.
 To allow ARO's access to ACO's from the shell interface use the AclShell.
-For more information on how to use it consult the aclShell help which can be accessed by running::
+For more information on how to use it consult the AclShell help which can be accessed by running::

     ./Console/cake acl --help